 By the time we left this Long Island lavender field, around 10:30am on a Saturday, it was packed and it was more difficult to find a parking spot.

 To get to the parking lot simply put the address into GPS: 7540 Main Road, East Marion, NY 11939.

 If you would rather bike ride from the LIRR station to the lavender field, Dan’s Bike Rental is a great option.
-They staff will meet you at the train station or your bus stop.
-(Dan’s Bike Rental actually doesn’t even have a store front.
+(They are open seasonally.)
+The staff will meet you at the train station or your bus stop.
+(Dan's Bike Rental actually doesn't even have a storefront.
 They just bring the bicycles to you!)

 Another option to get to the North Fork of Long Island is the popular Hampton Jitney coach bus from Manhattan.
 You can take it to East Marion.